AleksanderKonnerup/AleksanderKonnerup_akon223_projectZ/README.md

 - Doubleclick on the .html file and you should be able to interact with the web page
 - Now click the buttons on the page to download the data pertaining to the chosen GitHub Api call

-# Section 2 - The R studio Script
+# Section 2 - The R studio Script<br/>
 The R script can not directly be imported into R studio and run.
-It requires a small modification before it can be used:
+It requires a small modification before it can be used:<br/>
 - In the script where the datasets are imported, the current file-path points to my folder system and will not be applicable to other machines.
 Therefore, the filepath in the script needs to be changed to import the dataset files from the repository, the files should be imported in the following order, IssueDataSpringBootFormatted, ContributorDataSpringBootFormatted, IssueDataGuavaFormatted,ContributorDataGuavaFormatted.
 - Once that is done the script should be able to run, it may require the installation of some external libraries, i.e. library(car).
 R's command prompt should be able to guide in how to install these if needed.